openlookeng/hetu-core/hetu-docs/en/admin/properties.md

 > This will help to improve query execution performance when same CTE is used more than once.
 > This can also be specified on a per-query basis using the `cte_reuse_enabled` session property.

+### `optimizer.sort-based-aggregation-enabled`

+> -   **Type:** `boolean`
+> -   **Default value:** `false`
+>
+> Sort based aggregation is used when underlying source is in pre-sorted order, this is used instead of Hash aggregation which take more footprint to build hash tables.
+> Sort based aggregation used less memory foot print when compared to hash aggregation.
+> Conditions when Sort based aggregation in case of Hive
+> - 1) Grouping columns should be same or less than sorted columns and it should be in the same order.
+> - 2) Joins case probe side table should be sorted and join criteria should be same or less than sorted columns and it should be in the same order.
+> - 3) bucket_count is 1 bucketed_by columns should be same or less than Grouping columns and it should be in the same order.
+> - 4) bucket_count is more than 1 bucketed_by columns should be same as Grouping columns and it should be in the same order.
+>
+> This can also be specified on a per-query basis using the `sort_based_aggregation_enabled` session property.
+>
+> **Note:** This is supported only for Hive connector.

 ## Regular Expression Function Properties

 The following properties allow tuning the [regexp](../functions/regexp.md).